Kangbashi District: Economy

 There is a campus of Beijing Normal University and a municipal library.
 A five-story shopping mall offers a food court and other shopping.
 A large "fountain show" provides evening entertainment.
 Economic activity is gradually picking up with the help of the local government which has relocated its administrative center and high quality high schools here.
 A documentary has been produced by outside filmmakers which documents the facilities of the city and its gradual growth.

 Apartment and office capacity

 Characterized as a ghost town, Kangbashi was made world-famous by a news report in November 2009 from Al Jazeera, later picked up and expanded through an April 2010 article in Time magazine, for having few residents but massive amounts of empty residential housing and high-tech public works projects.
 Subsequent reports have supported the claims that Kangbashi housed around 20,000 to 30,000 people As of 2010.
 In 2014, the vacancy rate of new homes was 70%.

+Writing in Forbes in 2017, Wade Shepard had questioned the justification for the label of "ghost city" and argued that it was being judged too quickly, as it was too soon to be speculating whether a new city will end up being largely uninhabited in the long run.
+Shepard noted that when Al Jazeera had visited Kangbashi, the city back then was only five years old, and had around 30,000 people, and that it really should have "impressed the world" for having an entirely new city and partially populating it in just five years' time.
+Shepard also pointed out that by the end of 2015, housing prices have risen by approximately 50% on average and that in 2017, the population has grown to 153,000 people, and there were around 4,750 businesses in operation in the city, as well as having just 500 apartments still left on the market, out of the 40,000 apartments that had been built since 2004.